124 Deaths Linked to GM Faulty Ignition Switch – Others Excluded from Compensation

 Despite encouragement from Congressional leaders, the company chose to continue to exclude the 10 million additional vehicles and countless victims.

-Our experienced team of product liability lawyers have been following the GM ignition switch saga from the very beginning and are prepared to represent those who have been injured or killed as a result of the faulty ignition switch.
+Our experienced team of personal injury attorneys Silver Spring MD have been following the GM ignition switch saga from the very beginning and are prepared to represent those who have been injured or killed as a result of the faulty ignition switch.